solaranamnesis/grant-showerman/great-mother-gods/full-text-english.md

 The Great Mother was not the least of the contributors to the new faith for the very reason that she was one of its most obstinate enemies.
 She had early made her opponents feel the weight of her antagonism.
 About 180 A. D. Saint Symphorian was arrested and martyred for refusing to do obeisance to her as she passed in procession.* A fanatical Christian soldier who burned her temple in Amasia in Pontus, and two Christians who overturned her altar at Pessinus, met the same fate.* She is one of the principal objects of the attacks of Arnobius, Maternus, and Augustine, and is one of the two or three chief actors in the last appearance of Paganism before the public.
 The resemblances which her religion bore to Christianity may have been superficial, but they were such as to enable her to offer to the ordinary worshiper of her time the same benefits which were offered by it.
 There was the scourge and the knife for the ascetic priest, the fast for the selfdenying, the life of chastity for the consecrated as well in her service as in the service of the Christian religion.
 Her religion also made its pretense to virtue in its demand of chastity and temperance on the part of its ministers.
 Her cult was one of gladness to the populace in its games and festivities.
 She was always benignant; no thunderbolts were thrown from her hand to terrify her people.
 If the Christians could be purified and absolved from sin, she also could offer her subjects the means of purification.
 If there was a death and a resurrection in their religion, there was something in hers also which at least faintly resembled it.
 Her devotees as well as the Christians could receive salvation, [GREEK].
 The day which symbolized it was the _Hilaria_ --- [GREEK].* The _Lavatio_ was his Easter.
 Half a century after the _Lavatio_ ceased to be celebrated, the _Fasti Silvii_ record _Resurrectio_ as occurring that year on the date of the ancient celebration, with the comment: _Lavationem veteres nominabant_.
 The advocates and defenders of the Mother could even go so far as to parallel the Virgin herself in their divinity.
 The Mother too was at the same time a mother and a virgin --- the [GREEK] of Julian* --- for the conception of Attis was not in the ordinary course of nature.
 Indeed, as such she had a [GREEK].* Her son, too, rose from the dead.
 A tempter in the person of a rhetorician tried to draw an African bishop into a discussion of the similarity between the Mother of the Gods and the Mother of God.* The mere title Mater Dei, then coming into frequent use, would instantly provoke a comparison with the _Mater Deum_, and the formal bestowal of the former title on the Virgin in council in 430 A. D. might well have seemed in the eyes of Pagans like despoiling their fallen goddess of even her title.
 The temple of the Mother in Cyzicus was converted into a church of the Virgin, a fate likely to have befallen every temple of the goddess not destroyed by the zeal of fanatics.* The church of Santa Maria Maggiore was supposed to have arisen on the ruins of another temple, and Santa Maria Rotunda, the mediaeval Pantheon, was long supposed to have been originally a sanctuary of the Mother.*

-*) Ruinart Acta Mart.
-68.
+*) Ruinart _Acta Mart._ 68.

-*) Marangoai Belle Cose Gentilesche e Profane 203 and 259.
-Ruinar t op. cit.
+*) Marangoai _Delle Cose Gentilesche e Profane_ 206 and 259.
+Ruinart op. cit.
 339 sq.

-*) Dama3C.
-Vita Isidori in Photius p.
-315 a, Bekk.
+*) Damasc. _Vita Isidori_ in Photius p.
+345 a, Bekk.

 Such were some of the features which enabled the Mother to prolong her resistance to the new religion.
 When the contest had proven fruitless and her worshipers were more directly open to the appeals of Christianity their transition to the new faith was made easier by their familiarity with what was common, or what to them seemed to be common to the two religions.
 They learned the doctrine of a truer self-devotion, found the way to a deeper purification, a more lasting and complete [GREEK], a greater depth of peace, a nearer relation to the divine.
 The Easter was a better version of the _Lavatio_, the _Mater Dei_ and her son more than a substitute for the _Mater Deum_ and Attis.*

-*) Or.
-V 166 B.
+*) _Or._ 5 166 B.

-*) Athen.
-Mitth.
-VII 158, inscription.
+*) _Athen.
+Mitt._ 7 158, inscription.

-*) Isidor.
-Ep.
-IV 31, 28.
+*) Isidor. _Ep._ 4 31, 28.

-*) Schultze Unterg. des Held.
-II 301 sq.
+*) Schultze _Unterg. des Heid._ 2 301 sq.

-*) Mirabilia 30, 16, and 19.
+*) _Mirabilia_ 30, 16, and 19.

-*) A. Haakh Stuttgarter Philolog.
-Vers.
-1857 holds that the modern Carnival is a survival of the Hilaria.
-Andreas Fulvius I, De Ostia, comments as follows on the Lavatio: qui lavandi mos servatur hodie Ro~ mae in lavandis pedibus imaginis Salvatoris dum gestatur per urbem mense Augusti.
-Cf. Marangoni Delle Cose Gentilesche e Profane 93sqq., who attributes the institution of this festival to one of the early popes.
+*) A. Haakh _Stuttgarter Philolog.
+Vers._ 1857 holds that the modern Carnival is a survival of the Hilaria.
+Andreas Fulvius 1, _De Ostia_, comments as follows on the _Lavatio_: _qui lavandi mos servatur hodie Romae in lavandis pedibus imaginis Salvatoris dum gestatur per urbem mense Augusti_.
+Cf. Marangoni _Delle Cose Gentilesche e Profane_ 93 sqq., who attributes the institution of this festival to one of the early popes.